UsmanIjaz/flying-car-estimation-project/README.md

 ### Step 4: Magnetometer Update ###

 Up until now we've only used the accelerometer and gyro for our state estimation.
-In this step, we will be adding the information from the magnetometer to improve your filter's performance in estimating the vehicle's heading.
+In this step, we will be adding the information from the magnetometer to improve our filter's performance in estimating the vehicle's heading.

 1. Run scenario `10_MagUpdate`.
 This scenario uses a realistic IMU, but the magnetometer update hasn’t been implemented yet.
-As a result, you will notice that the estimate yaw is drifting away from the real value (and the estimated standard deviation is also increasing).
-Note that in this case the plot is showing you the estimated yaw error (`quad.est.e.yaw`), which is drifting away from zero as the simulation runs.
-You should also see the estimated standard deviation of that state (white boundary) is also increasing.
+As a result, we will notice that the estimate yaw is drifting away from the real value (and the estimated standard deviation is also increasing).
+Note that in this case the plot is showing us the estimated yaw error (`quad.est.e.yaw`), which is drifting away from zero as the simulation runs.
+We should also see the estimated standard deviation of that state (white boundary) is also increasing.

 2. Tuned the parameter `QYawStd = 0.075` (`QuadEstimatorEKF.txt`) for the QuadEstimatorEKF so that it approximately captures the magnitude of the drift.